-During and at the end of the financial period, no director was materially interested in any contract of significance in relation to the Company's business other than service contracts.
+During and at the end of the financial year, no director was materially interested in any contract of significance in relation to the Company's business other than service contracts.

 Insurance in respect of directors and officers is maintained by the WPD Group's ultimate parent, PPL Corporation.
-The insurance is subject to the conditions set out in the Companies Acts and remains in force at the date of signing the Directors' report.
+The insurance is subject to the conditions set out in the companies acts and remains in force at the date of signing the Regulatory Financial Statements.